CottageLabs/lantern/README.md

     * licence_source - where we detected the licence
     * journal_type - if the journal is OA or hybrid, as determined from the DOAJ
     * confidence - confidence that we have identified the correct journal in EPMC (will be < 1 if title match is used)
-    * standard - does the record meet Wellcome's standard compliance criteria
-    * deluxe - does the record meet Wellcome's deluxe compliance criteria
 * provenance - each operation may store information about work it did on the record.
 These will later be serialised to notes on the record